flannelhead/dynaballs/README.md

 Thus there can be quite interesting phenomena, like two or more balls trapping each other (try reversing the potential in that situation!)

+I will upload the derivation of the potential if I have time.

 What's the high precision mode about?
 -------------------------------------
 When the high precision mode is not enabled, the metaballs are precomputed.